what-martial-art-should-i-learn

 Brazilian Jiu-Jitsu: While Jiu-Jitsu is traditionally a Japanese martial art, today the term mostly refers to Brazilian Jiu-Jitsu, a martial art created by Brazil’s Gracie family that focuses on grappling and ground fighting techniques.

 Brazilian Jiu-Jitsu (BJJ) emphasizes joint locks and chokes to immobilize and subdue opponents (after all, it was invented by Helio Gracie, a smaller fighter who needed a way to defeat bigger opponents).
-BJJ is one of the fastest-growing and most relevant martial arts on the planet today, and you can see it being used in almost any UFC fight.
+Today, BJJ is one of the fastest-growing and most relevant martial arts on the planet.
+You can see it being used in almost any UFC fight.

 Pros: BJJ is the single greatest martial art in the world today to help one smaller person defeat one bigger person in unarmed combat.
 It also has a thriving competitive scene and a fun, warm community of practitioners.